 The challenges above might seem difficult or even impossible to surmount.
 But fear not!
 Modern technology can help furniture companies to meet the increasing demands of consumers while minimizing costs.

-Dynamic routing and scheduling software, for instance, can optimize routes by factoring in the various elements affecting delivery schedules.
+Dynamic delivery route scheduling software, for instance, can optimize routes by factoring in the various elements affecting delivery schedules.
 The software can consider the average unloading and installation time needed for each furniture to be delivered.
 For instance, it could recognize that a sofa will only require less than 10 minutes in unloading and installation, while a sleigh bed could take over more than an hour.
 This means accurate ETAs (for which customers will thank you).
 And, by optimizing routes for distance, you can reduce fuel costs and deliver more orders per day.

 The right software solution can also provide automatic alerts to customers, minimizing consumers' need to call the customer support team—all while meeting the customer’s need for transparency over the entire delivery process.